paidiver/paidiverpy/docs/api/paidiverpy/utils/locals/index.rst

    ..
        !! processed by numpydoc !!

-.. py:function:: show_versions(file=sys.stdout, conda=False) -> None
+.. py:function:: cli_version(cli_name: str) -> str

-   Print the versions of paidiverpy and its dependencies.
+   Get the version of a CLI tool.

-   :param file: print to the given file-like object.
-Defaults to sys.stdout.
+   :param cli_name: The name of the CLI tool.
-   :type file: file-like, optional
+   :type cli_name: str

-   :param conda: format versions to be copy/pasted on a conda environment file (default, False)
+   :returns: The version of the CLI tool.
-   :type conda: bool, optional
+   :rtype: str